SI669-internal/hw4LM2K/README.md

 ## Extra Credit

 Allow users to CRUD colors for tags.
 Selected colors are shown wherever the tags are shown.
-See the demo video.
+See the [Demo Video](https://youtu.be/QunoO_iCfQM).

 ## Grading (up to 4 points)
 | No. | Requirement  | Points |